AscendedGravity/bitcraft-dungeoneer-gui/README.md

 # Dungeoneer GUI

-A small Electron-based Windows GUI for the Dungeoneer backend.
+A small Electron-based Windows GUI for the [Dungeoneer backend](https://github.com/AscendedGravity/bitcraft-dungeoneer-gui) (currently develop branch).
 It fetches data from the local HTTP API (default http://127.0.0.1:3030) and displays dungeon listings, details and contribution snapshots.

 Quick start (PowerShell):